pgMemento/pgMemento/README.md

 ## 14. Special Thanks

-* Petra Sauer (Beuth University of Applied Sciences) --> For support and discussions on a pgMemento research paper
+* Petra Sauer --> For support and discussions on a pgMemento research paper
-* Adam Brusselback --> benchmarking and bugfixing
-* Hans-Jürgen Schönig (Cybertech) --> recommend to use a generic JSON auditing
+* Hans-Jürgen Schönig --> recommend to use a generic JSON auditing
-* Christophe Pettus (PGX) --> recommend to only log changes
+* Christophe Pettus --> recommend to only log changes
-* Claus Nagel (virtualcitySYSTEMS) --> conceptual advices about logging
+* Claus Nagel --> conceptual advices about logging
 * Ugur Yilmaz --> feedback and suggestions
 * Maximilian Allies --> For setting up Travis yml script
+* Steve --> coming up with the idea of a `session_info` field
+* Adam Brusselback --> benchmarking and bugfixing
+* Franco Ricci --> bugfixing

 ## 15. Disclaimer